 Yet despite its flaws, there is no substitute for peer review.
 We recognize the issues in peer review, but we believe that there is a great deal of good in the current peer review system, which is worth preserving and improving upon for the benefit of everyone.

 We want to properly recognize the fundamental role that peer review plays in the academic research and publishing landscape.
-By sharing and promoting the value of peer review, we can contribute to effecting real change in how it is delivered to impact the global body of knowledge.
+By bringing together researchers, campaigners and thought leaders in peer review to join the dialogue, we can better understand how to effect real change in how it is delivered for the benefit of society.